andreasjost/CI-MS3-Software-Forum/attachments/testing.md

 ### Pagination
 - Only a limited number of topics are displayed
 - On the first and last page, the arrow left and right ( < > ) respectively is not active
-- Arrows left and right ( < > ) work and render 1 page forward or backward
+- Active arrows left and right ( < > ) work and render 1 page forward or backward
 - Choosing an inactive page number jumps to the corresponding page
 - Pagination-links are hidden if the page number <= limit (checked by applying a search)